 VIII Transitional and final provisions

 The Netherlands is a truly a world-class business destination and European Union’s best country for business, many international businesses.
 Many Fortune 500 companies have chosen the Netherlands as their head office in Europe.
 The Dutch labour market has highly skilled, multilingual, business-savvy workers ready to meet the demands of international business needs.

-Employment law in the Netherlands is complex and today’s People & Culture function rapidly evolve and has the potential to enable business transformation.
+In short employment law in the Netherlands is complex and today’s People & Culture function rapidly evolve and has the potential to enable business transformation.
 It is therefore more important than ever to have an experienced advisor on your side.

 For over 12 years, Human in Progress supports (inter)national companies and Works Councils by providing HR Services and courses.
 We enrich the lives of people by embedding a culture of leading by learning delivering practical and value based training.

-All all levels efforts are aimed at achieving agreement on social and economic policy through consultation.
+In addition, all levels efforts are aimed at achieving agreement on social and economic policy through consultation.
 This takes place in companies; the Works Council consults with the entrepreneur (management).
 At industry level, trade unions negotiate with employers’ organisations regarding Collective Labour Agreements (CLAs), and at the national level, the SER is present, part of the consultative economy.